houstonmp/Tudo-r/README.md

 ## Roadmap - (Goals and ToDos)

-- Save data to localStorage still needs to be implemented.
-- Add Close / Expand Logic to the add ToDo section.
 ## My Design Process

 I decided to create a Tudor style ToDo list complete with a color palette and a Tudor era Rose.
 The color palette is simple and uses a lot of tans and browns with some red green and yellow thrown in to brighten it up and call attention to the main ToDo list.